dIOGOLOC/codes_escritos/caninana_toolkit/README.md

 4) *python cut_plot_EVENT_DATA.py*

-**Finally, you estimating and plotting the probabilistic power spectral densities of your data in the following scenarios:**
+**Finally, you estimating and plotting the probabilistic power spectral densities of your data in the following scenarios.**

-**If you want to estimate and plot a small percentage of your dataset to check a statistical noise level (suggestion: 20%), use:**
+If you want to estimate and plot a small percentage of your dataset to check a statistical noise level (suggestion: 20%):

 5) *python estimate_plot_PPSD_PERCENTAGE.py*

-**If you want to estimate, save and plot the whole dataset to check the noise level, use:**
+If you want to estimate, save and plot the whole dataset to check the noise level:

 6) *python estimate_plot_PPSD_TOTAL.py*

-**If you want to estimate, save and plot a specific time window of your dataset to check the noise level, use:**
+If you want to estimate, save and plot a specific time window of your dataset to check the noise level:

 7) *python estimate_plot_PPSD_WINDOWED.py*